Redondo Beach, Client Punches Ex-Wife's Boyfriend, No File

 Our client then hired Greg Hill & Associates.
 Greg Hill bombarded the Redondo Beach City Prosecutor with the transcript from the hearing on the civil temporary restraining order sought by the boyfriend against our client, which the judge denied, and letters of admiration for our client as a peaceful person.

 At the hearing on the TRO, the boyfriend had testified under oath to a totally different set of facts, wherein he admitted to punching our client first and then claimed our client hit him back, but far too hard.
 The judge heard this and asked him, “well, then it was self-defense so he would not be hit a second time?”
 The boyfriend responded, “no, it was not necessary.
 I just wanted to punch him once.”
-The testimony was completely different than in the police report.
+The testimony was completely different than what was stated in the police report.